CoachKosik/Project-1-Microsoft-Entra-ID-Identity-Basics-Lab/README.md

 ✔ **Contractor isolation** — required for SOC2, ISO27001, & PCI
 ✔ **Least privilege documented** — auditors require justification

-> 📌 Recruiter Value:
-> *This shows you understand real enterprise IAM governance — NOT just how to click buttons.*

 ---

 ## 🧠 What I Learned